Pine Mountain (Qld)

 Health performance in Pine Mountain is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Pine Mountain faces significant health challenges based on AreaSearch's assessment.
+Pine Mountain faces significant health challenges according to AreaSearch's assessment.

 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.
-Approximately 56% of Pine Mountain's total population (~970 people) has private health cover.
-The most common medical conditions are arthritis and asthma, affecting 9.4% and 9.2% of residents respectively.
-69.0% of residents claim to be completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-Working-age residents have an above-average prevalence of chronic health conditions.
-The area has 15.7% of residents aged 65 and over (273 people).
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+Private health cover is very high at approximately 56% of the total population (around 969 people).
+The most common medical conditions are arthritis and asthma, affecting 9.4 and 9.2% of residents respectively.
+However, 69.0% of residents claim to be completely free from medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents have a higher prevalence of chronic health conditions than average.
+The area has 16.9% of residents aged 65 and over (293 people), which is higher than the 15.1% in Greater Brisbane.
+Health outcomes among seniors present some challenges, ranking lower nationally compared to the broader population.

 Frequently Asked Questions - Health